paperjs/woods/sites/example.dev/content/02-projects/content.md

 ----
 text: Welcome to the projects page.

-The menu below is generated from the numbered folders located in: woods/sites/example.site/content/02-projects/
+The menu above is generated from the numbered folders located in: woods/sites/example.site/content/02-projects/

 The markdown file related to this page (/woods/example.site/content/02-projects/content.md) declares that this page is of type 'projects'.